patheros/PathSetManuals/modules/Orchestrator.md

 ## Misc

 ### Contextual Menu

-**Compass Display Mode** - Control what information is displayed on the ring of LEDs.
-This is updated automatically when you change a knob related to one of the display modes.

 The contextual menu for Orchestrator offers the ability to speed up the overall song as well as `Wave Arms` which quickly tests the extreme range of the modulation.